tedneward/Azgaarnoth/Classes/PaleMaster.md

 At 2nd level, you gain the ability to enhance mundane items with undead enchantments.
 The magic items you create with this feature are take the form of undead armors, weapons or wonderous items.

 ### Macabre Creations Known
-When you gain this feature, pick three pale master macabre creations to learn, choosing from the "Macabre Creations' section.
+When you gain this feature, pick three pale master macabre creations to learn, choosing from the ["Macabre Creations" page](PaleMaster/MacabreCreations.md).
 You learn additional creations of your choice when you reach certain level in this class, as shown in the Creations Known column of the Pale Master table.

 Whenever you gain a level in this class, you can replace one of the macabre creations you learned with a new one.